You are here

 Use people experiencing homelessness, people without housing, or people without homes instead of the dehumanizing collective noun the homeless.

-Use people living with HIV instead of HIV-infected people or people infected with HIV.
+Use people with HIV or people living with HIV instead of HIV-infected people or people infected with HIV.
 Infection carries the stigma of being contagious, a threat, or unclean.
 HIV advocates frequently highlight the damaging consequences of this word choice.
-Living with is an affirmation of life many advocates prefer.
-People with HIV is also acceptable.
+Living with is an affirmation of life some advocates prefer.

 People with lower incomes vs. poverty-stricken, the poor